GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover | Headlines

 GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover

-U.S. stocks gave up early gains to fall deeper into a bear market on Tuesday, while sterling steadied a day after hitting a record low, as investors remained nervous about a potential global recession.
-The pound was little changed at $1.067 after sterling collapsed to $1.0327 on Monday on concern over the funding of recently announced UK tax cuts, which follow huge energy subsidies.
+U.S. stocks gave up early gains to fall deeper into a bear market on Tuesday, while sterling showed scant movement a day after hitting a record low, as investors remained nervous about a potential global recession.

 - Country: